Car Rental in Lithuania (2026) - Driving Guide & Best Rates

 Helpful Tips

-Winter driving conditions in Lithuania can be severe from November to March with ice, snow, and reduced visibility - winter tires are mandatory during this period and roads may be poorly lit outside major cities.
+Winter driving conditions in Lithuania can be severe from November to March, with black ice, heavy snow, and reduced visibility being common hazards - winter tires are mandatory during this period and roads may be poorly lit outside major cities.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners